 - Medicaid expansion is maintained.

-Will States Enact State-Level Individual Mandates?
+Which States Have Individual Mandates?

-To keep up with the latest information on healthcare news, check out HealthMarkets’ Healthcare Reform Update page.
+To keep up with the latest information on healthcare news, check out HealthMarkets’ healthcare reform update page.